JoshDSommer/nativescript-swiss-army-knife/README.md

 A repo for all those functions you copy and paste between projects.

+#Common Functions
+**`pluckChildViewsFromLayout`** accepts any layout and removes all it's child views and returns them in an array.

+#Android specific functions

+#iOS specific functions

 ###Plugin Development Work Flow:

 * Clone repository to your machine.